 Jan 16, 2020

-And statistics LIKE THAT… are exactly what I want to focus on for this new section of CiviliansNews.com.
+Whereby, statistics just like that… are exactly the reason that I want to focus on safety, for this new section of CiviliansNews.com.

 But what is safe vs over-precautious?

-And that question can be very, very complicated… because to be clear, my goal is NOT to create unnecessary regulations… or to incite preventative measures like, “age restrictions,” but instead my goal is to simply bring awareness to public safety and various unnatural causes of death.
-For example; being a Physic’s hobbyist I am well aware that a 2500 lb automobile needs 30-60 feet… minimum, in order to come to a complete stop.
-Yet, how many drivers today even know the weight of their own car?
-And furthermore, what percentage of drivers can calculate the amount of space needed to stop, at any given speed?
-(Which could also become the topic of an entire article later on, as well.)
+And that is a question which can be very, very complicated… because to be clear, my goal is NOT to create unnecessary regulation… or to incite unnecessary preventative measures like say, “age restrictions,” but instead my goal is to simply bring awareness to various unnatural causes of death.
+For example, in a future article I might write about automobile Physic’s and how I am well aware that a 2500 lb automobile needs 30-60 feet, minimum, in order to come to a complete stop.
+Yet, how many drivers today even know the weight of their own car or the friction on their own tires?
+And furthermore, what percentage of drivers today even calculate the amount of time that is needed to stop, at any given speed?
+(Which will also become the topic of an entire article later on, as well.)

-And I’ve always approached driving like, “if something that could kill you, literally instantaneously… was 12 feet away from you in any other setting… then where would your attention be?”
+And for the record, all jokes aside… I’ve always approached driving like, “if something that could kill you, literally instantaneously… was 12 feet away from you in any other setting… then where would your attention be?”

-Stopping distance depends on; the tire friction, weight of the car and speed, but it never ceases to amaze me when people drive mini-vans and trucks like they’re Toyota’s.
+Stopping distance depends upon; tire friction, the weight of the car and speed, but it never ceases to amaze me when people drive mini-vans and trucks like they’re sedans.

 Well that’s difficult to say… however, at this time America boasts a 3.5%, “unnatural death rate,” according to NIH.GOV… meaning that roughly 8 / 1,000 Americans who die each year, die from unnatural causes.
 (Statistical reference link: ncbi.nlm.nih.gov).
 Whereby, out of 2.7m to 2.8m average total registered deaths / per year, roughly 180k of those deaths… are considered as, “unnatural deaths,” or caused by an injury/unnatural cause, within America today.
 (Statistical reference link: cdc.gov).